Holly Sonders Sucks Lollipop While Showcasing Killer Figure In Racy Lingerie

 Popular social media influencer Holly Sonders sent temperatures soaring with her latest Instagram update.
 On Wednesday, she shared a snap that featured her sucking on a lollipop while flaunting her killer figure in a racy pink teddy.

-Holly’s lingerie featured a plunging neckline that went to her belly button.
+Holly's lingerie featured a plunging neckline that nearly went down to her belly button.
 The opening was wide, barely covering her nipples, and it included several thin straps that stretched across her cleavage.
 The number had a halter-style strap that wrapped around her neck and a belt that cinched around her waist.
-The garment also included garter belts and high-cut legs that made her legs appear even longer than than they were.
+The garment also included garter belts and high-cut legs that made her stems appear even longer than they were.

 The model completed her look with a pair of clear platform stilettos.

-Holly piled her heir into a messy bun on the top of her head with a few long pieces of her bangs framing her face.
+Holly piled her hair into a messy bun on the top of her head with a few long pieces of her bangs framing her face.

 For accessories, she sported a pair of large hoop earrings.